NHS CHC Assessment Process

 Eligibility for NHS Continuing Healthcare is ultimately based on whether a person has a primary health need.

-This decision takes into account four key characteristics:
+This decision takes into account the care domains and then four key characteristics:

 • nature